Bryce-Summers/ofxButterfly/README.md

 Lauren McCarthy for providing expertise and encouragment.

 Golan Levin for leading the project that motivated the creation of this Wrapper Library.

+Note : Watch out with the boundary subdivision scheme.
+If used excessivly, some numerical errors will produce undesired results.

+The butterfly subdivision does not properly handle all special interior cases.